tardate/LittleCodingKata/web/goodgifts/README.md

 * tidy and expand the README
 * manually fix some text content
 * replace the docker control shell script with one based on other work

+I did need to read and review the code to identify areas where the AI hadn't done quite the right thing, and one bug had me investigating at quite a technical level to figure out how to prompt for a valid fix.

 I am using the free Copilot plan, so this cost me nothing to build except perhaps an hour of two of my time.